ChamudiRatnayake/Aeroplane-takeoff/README.md

-# Aeroplane-takeoff
+# Plane-takeoff
-2D animation of an aero plane taking off using cpp graphics library.
+2D animation of an plane taking off using cpp graphics library.